top of page

 Marlborough

 To celebrate a successful crossing of one of the most dangerous and unpredictable waters in the world, after deboarding the M/V Kaiarahi at Picton, an icy cold Sauvignon blanc was most definitely in order.
-So I googled “best Sauvignon blanc in Marlborough” and it guided me to . . .
+So I googled “best Sauvignon blanc in Marlborough” and was guided to . . .

 Our sommelier discussed the finer points of the passion fruit and oak notes before mentioning that the Cork & Keg English Pub Restaurant & Motels in nearby Renwick could be a nice place to stay.

-Since the place is not only a Motels, but a English Pub Restaurant it could be a good place to get a bad pizza, and have a drunken local scrawl a map on a pizza box of what you should see on the balance of your South Island road trip.
+Since the place is not only a Motels, but an English Pub Restaurant, it could be a good place to get a bad pizza and have a drunken local scrawl a map on a pizza box of what you should see on the balance of your South Island road trip.

 Day 2-3